Jackson, MS Jackknife Accidents

 Depending on the facts of your case, different legal theories can be used to hold both the truck driver and the trucking company liable for your injuries.
 Generally, trucking companies can be held responsible for the actions of their truck drivers that are within the course and scope of the driver’s employment with the company.
 This is called vicarious liability.
 An example of vicarious liability under Mississippi law would be a situation where a truck driver, driving from one warehouse to another, looks down at his phone and starts to veer off the road.
 The driver then brakes suddenly and causes the truck to jackknife and collide with another car, resulting in injuries.
 As long as the driver was on the job at the time and traveling on an authorized route, a court would likely hold the trucking company responsible for the injuries caused by the driver’s negligence.

-At Nahon, Saharovich & Trotz, our truck accident attorneys have been fighting for compensation for truck accident and other personal injury victims for over 25 years, and we have succeeded in recovering over $1 billion for our clients.
+At Nahon, Saharovich & Trotz, our trucking accident attorneys have been fighting for compensation for truck accident and other personal injury victims for over 30 years, and we have succeeded in recovering over $1.5 billion for our clients.
 We are eager to use that experience to help you obtain compensation in your accident case as well.
 If you were hit by a tanker truck or delivery truck, our big rig crash lawyers can get started on your case.
-We serve jackknife accident victims throughout Mississippi, including Jackson, Meridian, Oxford, Tupelo, Columbus, Grenada, Haiti, Caruthersville, and Starkville.
+We serve jackknife accident victims throughout Mississippi, including Jackson, Meridian, Oxford, Tupelo, Columbus, Grenada, Hayti, Caruthersville, and Starkville.
 We also represent clients across Tennessee, Missouri, Kentucky, and Arkansas.
-Call us toll-free at 1-800-LAW-4004 or complete our online form to schedule a free consultation.
+Call us toll-free at 800-LAW-4004 or complete our online form to schedule a free consultation.
 If you need an injury attorney, NST is the way to go.